About

 In fishing, increases in imports and efforts to revive many fisheries through stringent limits on fishing activity will continue to lead to employment declines.
 In certain areas of the country, such as Alaska, prudent management has sustained healthy fisheries that should continue to harvest massive amounts of fish.
 In other areas, fisheries have been damaged by coastal pollution and depleted by years of overfishing.
 In these areas there will be fewer jobs for fishers.

-The forestry subsector is also projected to show a decline in wage and salary workers as owners of forested lands are expected to hire fewer people to plant and raise timber stands as landowners find other uses for their lands more profitable.
-Professionals in the forestry industry will likely turn to self employment as consultants.
+The forestry subsector is also projected to show an increase in wage and salary workers as owners of forested lands are expected to hire people to plant and raise timber stands.
+However, professionals in the forestry industry will likely turn to self-employment as consultants.

 Related Degree Fields